nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

                     <!-- /.panel -->
                     <div class="panel panel-default">
                         <div class="panel-heading">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion4" href="#collapseFifteen">INPS behaviour (click here to expand/collapse)</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion4" href="#collapseFifteen">Vision behaviour (click here to expand/collapse)</a>
                         </div>
                         <div id="collapseFifteen" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-								INPS does not have a concept of cancelled.
+								Vision does not have a concept of cancelled.
 For discontinued medications they hold a date and reason within their system and this should be included in the details column.
-Note: INPS use the term de-activated in Vision as opposed to discontinued.
+Note: Vision use the term de-activated in Vision as opposed to discontinued.
                             </div>
                         </div>
                     </div>